DJacobsDVT/OMPokemon/README.md

 - Introduce a UI package for reusable views
 - Introduce a Util package for reusable utility logic
 - Add xcconfig file for configuration variables
+- Add infinite scrolling using paging for HomeView
+- Split out network calls into Use Cases